tikene/video-caption-and-translate/README.md

 A Python script that automates video subtitle creation & translation, supporting both local files and online video URLs.

 ## 🚀 Features
-- Download videos from various platforms (YouTube, Twitter, Facebook, Instagram, etc.)
+- Download videos from various platforms easily by specifying the URL (YouTube, Twitter, Facebook, Instagram, etc.)
 - Transcribe audio using ChatGPT's Whisper model (default) or local Whisper model
-- Translate transcriptions to a target language using OpenAI's GPT models
+- Translate the generated transcriptions to a target language using OpenAI's GPT models
 - Add translated subtitles to videos
 - Support for multiple languages and resolutions (including YouTube Shorts)
+- Support for long videos, these are split into chunks automatically before transcribing and translating

 ## 🎬 Demo
 Here are some examples of the script in action: